-Category Description Category Weighting Overall Weighting Cost Reasonableness .
+Category Description Category Weighting Overall Weighting scoring criteria will be a sliding scale of match percentage ranges.
+75% Cost Reasonableness.
 This category scores the overall project cost against a benchmark estimate developed from a cost model.
 The reference benchmark cost for each project area will be shared with applicants as part of the application materials.
 Points will be awarded for projects aligned to or below the benchmark estimate for cost.
-Scalability and Resiliency.
-This category scores if the network design is more scalable or resilient than what is considered to be industry standard.
+(375 points) Resiliency.
+This category scores if the network design is more resilient than what is considered to be industry standard.
 Affordability Affordability of 100/20 Mbps Service.
 This category scores prospective subgrantee's commitment to providing the most affordable total price to the customer for 100/20 Mbps service in the project area for non-priority projects.
 This scoring criteria will be a sliding scale of service cost ranges.
-18% Fair Labor Practices Fair Labor Practices Compliance and Commitment.
+15% (75 points) Fair Labor Practices Fair Labor Practices Compliance and Commitment.
 This category scores a prospective subgrantee's demonstrated record of and plans to be in compliance with Federal labor and employment laws.
-7% Secondary C riteria: Speed To Deployment Project Schedule Commitment .
+10% (50 points) Secondary Co riteria: Speed To Deployment Project Schedule Commitment.
 All subgrantees that receive BEAD Program funds for network deployment must deploy the planned broadband network and begin providing services to each customer that desires broadband services within the project area not later than four years after the date on which the subgrantee receives the executed subgrant agreement.
 This category scores prospective subgrantee's binding commitment to provide service by an earlier date.
-2% Speed of Network and Other Capabilities Speed of Network and Other Capabilities.
+2% (10 points) Speed of Network and Other Capabilities Speed of Network and Other Capabilities.
 This criterion scores applications based on network speeds, latency, and other technical capabilities of the technologies proposed by applicants.
 See below for a more detailed description of how this criterion will be scored.
-12% 25% Local and Tribal Coordination Local and Tribal Coordination.
-This criterion assesses a prospective subgrantee's coordination with the local units of government and/or Tribal Nations that intersect the proposed project area.
+9% (45 points) 25% (125 points) Local and Tribal Coordination Local and Tribal Coordination.
+This criterion assesses a prospective subgrantee's coordination with the local units of government and/or Tribes that intersect the proposed project area.
 This criterion also assesses if meaningful community engagement activities have occurred to gain additional insight to specific community needs.
-4% Community Anchor Institutions Community Anchor Institutions.
+5% (25 points) Community Anchor Institutions Community Anchor Institutions.
 This scoring criteria assesses if an applicant has included eligible CAIs as published by the State Broadband Office within the project area as part of the application.
-Points will be 2%
+Points will be 4% (20 points)

 Category Description Category Weighting Overall Weighting awarded to an application that has the highest number of CAIs included for the project area.
+For more information, refer to Section 2.4.1.2.
 Equitable Workforce Development and Job Quality Workforce Development.
-This criterion scores a subgrantee's binding commitments with respect to advancing equitable workforce development and job quality objectives.
-5%
+This criterion scores a subgrantee's commitments with respect to advancing equitable workforce development and job quality objectives as referenced in the state workforce plan.
+For more information, refer to Section 2.7.1.
+5% (25 points)